|This is Basket, the Bully, who scares off all the other warthogs, including Little and Little’s Friend.|

-Lately, we’ve been lazy about arranging bookings into the future.
+Lately, we’ve been lazy about arranging bookings for the future.
 I can only attribute this fact to the heat and power outages which surely have had a bearing on our desire to spend hours online researching suitable arrangements.

-Add all the activities and social events over the holiday season and we hardly had the time or inclination to take the hours required to book hotels, flights, and holiday homes.
+Add all the activities and social events over the holiday season, and we hardly had the time or inclination to take the hours required to book hotels, flights, and holiday homes.

 This has nothing to do with any lack of interest or passion for future travels.
 We’re as committed and excited for the future as ever.
-But, the time required researching for flights and hotels is not our favorite past time, although we both enjoy searching for holiday homes for a new location.
+But, the time required researching for flights and hotels is not our favorite pastime, although we both enjoy searching for holiday homes for a new location.

 |The mongooses are back!
-Not as large as our usual band but a good start.|
+Not as large as our usual band, but a good start.|

-Not only does this give our readers a realistic perspective of how challenging making all these arrangements can be, but also reminds us of what we’ve yet to tackle over the next month or so.
+Not only does this give our readers a realistic perspective of how challenging making all these arrangements can be, but it also reminds us of what we’ve yet to tackle over the next month or so.
 We have a long way to go to be able to stop researching for a while.

 |Mom and Babies stopped by this morning for the first time in weeks.
 The babies sure are growing fast.|